reymundokunnn/team-speedrunners-django-system/README.md

 * NEVER leave conflict markers in the code
 * ALWAYS test the app after resolving conflicts
-* If unsure, ask before pushing
+* If unsure, ASK before pushing
-* Do not randomly delete code just to fix the conflict quickly
+* DO NOT randomly delete code just to fix the conflict quickly

 ---